 RC cars don’t give you that same tactile feedback, making it challenging to adjust power accordingly.

-This means that you can keep the power on in these challenging driving conditions, keep the car driving in a straight line, and corner more effectively in this terrain.
+This means you can keep the power on in these challenging driving conditions, drive the car in a straight line, and corner more effectively in this terrain.

 Since you don’t have to feather the throttle, Traxxas TSM lets you perform faster starts from the line, keep your car straight, and corner faster on slippery surfaces.